 - Attendance to a Program Briefing to learn about the program and profession.
-Sign-up is available on the OTA webpage. - Meeting with an Academic Advisor to determine academic eligibility for prerequisite courses (remediation free with a 2.75 GPA.) - Completion of all prerequisite semester courses with a grade of "C" or better - a.
-OTA 1010 will be offered in summer semester each year; a spring semester section will be offered pending sufficient enrollment. - b.
-Anatomy and Physiology I course must be successfully completed within 5 years of entry into the program.
+Sign-up is available on the OTA webpage. - Meeting with an Academic Advisor to determine academic eligibility for pre-requisite courses (remediation free with a 2.75 GPA.) - Completion of all pre-requisite semester courses with a grade of "C" or better. - a.
+OTA 1010 will be offered in summer semester each year; a spring semester section will be offered pending sufficient enrollment. - Anatomy and Physiology I course must be successfully completed within 5 years of entry into the program.
 (The 5 year requirement can be waived by the program chair with submission of proof of employment in a health care field.) - c.
 If a student does not receive a C or better or withdraws (or a combination of these occur) three times from the same prerequisite course, the student will no longer be considered eligible. - 4.
-Minimum cumulative GPA of 2.75. - Minimum overall achievement score of 60 on the Test of Essential Academic Skills (TEAS).
-The deadline for completion of the TEAS is the last day of July. - 40 hours of observation completed in two different clinical settings with a licensed Occupational Therapist or Occupational Therapy Assistant using the Observation Forms approved by Rhodes State College. - 7.
-18 years of age.
+Minimum cumulative GPA of 2.75. - 5.
+Minimum overall achievement score of 60 on the Test of Essential Academic Skills (TEAS).
+The deadline for completion of the TEAS is the last day of July. - 40 hours of observation completed in two different clinical settings with a licensed Occupational Therapist or Occupational Therapy Assistant using the Observation Forms approved by Rhodes State College. - 18 years of age by first clincal experience (first day of spring semester first year).